Crischelle-Polley/web102_prework/README.md

 Describe any challenges encountered while building the app.
 * Setting up dev tools to debug and view webpage.
+    * I used the Visual Studio Code IDE and node.js to edit my webpage.
+It was not reliable to use these for debugging, so I decided to use my browser instead.

+* Changing the layout of the index page.
+    * During my process, I realized I wanted to redo the layout of the index to better implement the layout I designed.
+      I had broken down the layout to 3 sections: the header, the company's description and information (stats), and the games.

+        * The header includes the redesigned logo, title of the page, a search bar for users to find specific games, and a navigation link which takes users to the games section.
+        * The description and stats is the original description container and stats container combined into one section.
+        * The games are also the original games container.

+* Understanding how CSS affects the HTML.
+    * Positioning the html elements was the biggest challenge.
+In the CSS, I used a grid and subgrid display, which allows for 2D manipulation of the layout.
+  Redoing the entire layout enabled me to work closely with grid properties and inheritance for the children of the sections.
+    * After positioning, I also had to carefully determine the sizing unit to use throughout the page.
+With sizing, I took into consideration user choice (page adjustment), inheritance, and consistency.

 ## License